NUnit Tutorial

 Ignore TestCase

-Sometimes we need to ignore our test case reason may be code is not yet complete.
-So we can use Ignore property to mark test case as ignore.
-This still show test method in Test Explorer but test explorer will not execute it.
+Sometimes we need to ignore our test case because the code is not yet complete.
+So we can use the ignore property to mark the test case as ignored.
+This still shows the test method in Test Explorer, but Test Explorer will not execute it.

 [TestCase(Ignore = "Code is not complete yet.")]